dart-lang/language/working/2509-private-named-parameters/feature-specification.md

 }
 ```

-A public function containing a named parameter whose name is private raises
-difficult questions.
-Is there any way to pass an argument to the function from
-outside of the library?
-If the parameter is required, does that mean the
-function is effectively uncallable?
-Or do we not treat the identifier as private
-even though it starts with an underscore if it happens to be a parameter name?
+Should this be allowed?
+And if so, do we treat this as a named parameter which
+can only be called from within the defining library?

-The language currently resolves these questions by routing around them: it is a
+The language currently resolves this by saying that it is a compile-time error
-compile-time error to have a named parameter with a private name.
-Users must use
+to have a named parameter with a private name.
+Users must use a public name
-a public name instead.
+instead.
 For most named parameters, this restriction is harmless.
+The parameter
-The parameter is only used within the body of the function and its idiomatic for
+is only used within the body of the function and it is idiomatic for local
-local variables to not have private names anyway.
+variables to not have private names anyway.

 ### Initializing formals